discos/discos2class/README.md

   --version             print version information and exit
 ```

-As you can see the program elaborates scans found in one ore more source
+As you can see, the program elaborates scans found in one ore more source
-directories and saves class converted spectra in corresponding directories
+directories and saves CLASS-converted spectra in corresponding directories,
 created in an output directory folder.

 ###An example session